 As the community’s carnival past continued to fade, California’s counterculture also took root.
 Drawn by cheap rents and beachy vibes, artists and writers recolonized the down-and-out resort into a hippie mecca with a “live and let live” ethos.
 Beat poets set up an Ocean Front hangout called the Gas House for readings, jazz shows and conceptual art experiences.
 A pair of UCLA graduates named Jim and Ray got together on the beach to form a little band called The Doors.
 Performance artist Chris Burden could have shocked even the toughest sword swallowers from the boardwalk’s past when he staged his most notorious piece, Trans-Fixed, on Speedway Avenue.

 The canals finally got a full facelift in the ’90s, and the improved curbside appeal attracted an influx of independent businesses and creative entrepreneurs.
-Today, Google maintains an office a few blocks from the beach (in a Frank Gehry-designed building no less), and Abbot Kinney has been called “the Coolest Block in America.”
+Today, Google maintains an office a few blocks from the beach (in a Frank Gehry-designed building, no less), Vice and Snap have taken over entire stretches of Venice Boulevard, and Abbot Kinney has been called “the Coolest Block in America.”
 But make no mistake, Venice is as proudly unpredictable as ever.
-It’s still a place where you can spend a day watching skaters and street performers; a place where it’s just as easy to buy bespoke bicycles as it is to buy a cheesy seaside souvenir; a place where you can get your palm read and then eat some of the best pizza on the West Coast.
+It’s still a place where you can spend a day watching skaters and street performers; A place where it’s just as easy to buy bespoke bicycles as it is to buy a cheesy seaside souvenir; A place where you can get your palm read and then eat some of the best pizza on the West Coast.
 In Venice, only one thing’s for certain: The weather will be wonderful.